 Campral is a prototypic neuromodulator that contains calcium acetylhomotaurinate, a synthetic substance that mimics natural amino acids in the body.
 After leaving the gastrointestinal tract, the medication reaches the brain where it helps to compensate for chemical imbalances caused by chronic alcohol use.

 What Does Campral Do in the Body?

 Cravings are linked to chemical imbalances in the brain that are caused by chronic alcohol and drug use.
 The active ingredients in Campral help to rebalance these chemical levels to reduce cravings.
-Although Campral does not prevent withdrawal symptoms, reducing cravings is an important part of detox and effective treatment.
+Although Campral does not prevent withdrawal symptoms, reducing cravings is an important part of the detox and effective treatment.

 Side Effects of Campral

 Some people who take Campral as part of a comprehensive therapeutic approach to alcohol use treatment do experience unwanted side effects, such as:

 • GI problems (nausea, diarrhea, vomiting, flatulence, and constipation)

 • Decreased libido